 Your cat is going to need two bowls, one for food and one for water.
 But most bowls are sold individually, so you’ll have to purchase two.
 Some of our favorites came as a set in a single container.
 We like these two-for-one bowls that contain dishes for both food and water in a single unit.
 They’re often more expensive than individual bowls, but you have to factor in the fact that you only have to purchase one!

 At the end of the day, everyone has a budget for pet products that they must stick to.
 If your budget is large, then you might pick out the most premium option that tickles your fancy.
 But you don’t have to spend a ton to get a great cat bowl.
 Just make sure you determine what you need from your bowl, then look for products that can meet those needs.
 Once you have a list of suitable cat bowls, then you can compare them on price to find the best deal at the lowest cost.

 While testing all these different cat food bowls, we found many that we liked.
 However, we can only recommend three, so we had to do some careful scrutinizing while writing our reviews.
 In the end, we settled on the three that we felt had the most to offer.

-Our favorite cat dish overall is the Hepper Nomnom Modern Cat Dish.
+Our favorite cat dish and overall best cat food bowl are the Hepper Nomnom Modern Cat Dish.
 It’s got some excellent features, such as a wide skirt around the dishes that prevents messes, snap-out stainless bowls for easy cleaning, and a whisker-friendly design.
 Plus, you’re getting two bowls in one, making this a double value.

-For a truly affordable option no matter your budget, we suggest the Van Ness Ecoware Non-skid Cat Dish.
-It’s dirt-cheap, but still has great features like a silicone non-skid bottom that prevents slipping, spilling, scratches on your floor, and messes.
+For a truly affordable option no matter your budget, we suggest the Van Ness Ecoware Non-skid Cat Dish as the best cat food bowl for the money.
+It’s dirt cheap but still has great features like a silicone non-skid bottom that prevents slipping, spilling, scratches on your floor, and messes.